lhovius/lhovius.github.io/index.md

-Hello and welcome to my blog, where I'll report from the journey into Data Science and Machine Learning.
+Hello and welcome to my blog, where I'll report from the journey from Psychology into Data Science and Machine Learning.